Monday, December 29, 2025

 was last ringed by clouds,

-did you seek to lavender
+did you lavender

 your deepest bruise,